TransRec: Learning Transferable Recommendation from Mixture-of-Modality Feedback

 \section{Introduction}

-The mainstream recommender systems (RS) model domain-specific user behaviors and generate item recommendations only from the same platform.
-Such specialized RS have been well-established in literature~\cite{cheng2016wide, covington2016deep,he2017neural,hidasi2015session,kang2018self}, yet they routinely suffer from some intrinsic limitations, such as low-accuracy problem for cold and new items~\cite{yuan2020parameter}, heavy manual work and high cost for training from scratch separate models ~\cite{yuan2021one}.
+The mainstream recommender systems (RS) typically model domain-specific user behaviors and then generate item recommendations only for the same platform.
+Such specialized RS has been well-established in literature~\cite{cheng2016wide, covington2016deep,he2017neural,hidasi2015session,kang2018self,yuan2019simple}, yet they routinely suffer from some intrinsic limitations, such as low-accuracy problems for the cold-start setting~\cite{yuan2020parameter}, heavy manual work and high cost for training from scratch per-task models ~\cite{yuan2021one}.
 Hence, developing general-purpose recommendation models to be useful to many systems has significant practical value.
-These kinds of models are also popular in computer vision (CV)~\cite{he2016deep,dosovitskiy2020image} and natural language processing (NLP) ~\cite{devlin2018bert,brown2020language} literature, recently called the foundation models (FM)~\cite{bommasani2021opportunities}.
-Despite their remarkable progress, there has yet to be a recognized learning paradigm for building \underline{g}eneral-\underline{p}urpose models for \underline{r}ecommender \underline{s}ystems (gpRS).
+These kinds of models are popular in computer vision (CV)~\cite{he2016deep,dosovitskiy2020image} and natural language processing (NLP) ~\cite{devlin2018bert,brown2020language} literature, and they are recently referred to as the foundation models (FM)~\cite{bommasani2021opportunities}.Despite their remarkable progress, there has yet to be a recognized learning paradigm for building \underline{g}eneral-\underline{p}urpose models for \underline{r}ecommender \underline{s}ystems (gpRS).

-One paramount reason is that existing RS models are mainly dominated by the ID-based collaborative filtering (CF) approaches, where users/items are represented by their unique IDs assigned by the recommendation platform.
-Thereby, well-trained RS models can only be used to serve the current system because neither users nor items are easy to be shared across different private systems, e.g. TikTok\footnote{https://www.tiktok.com/} and YouTube\footnote{https://www.youtube.com/}.
-Even in some special cases, where userIDs or itemIDs from two platforms can be shared, it is still less prone to realizing the desired transferability since users/items on the two platforms also have the overlapping problem.
-That is, less user and item overlapping will lead to very limited transferring effects.
+One principal reason is that ID-based collaborative filtering (CF) techniques nearly dominate existing RS models.
+Thereby, well-trained RS models can only be used to serve the current system because neither users nor items are easily shared across different private systems, e.g., from TikTok\footnote{https://www.tiktok.com/} to YouTube\footnote{https://www.youtube.com/}.
+Even in some special cases, where userIDs or itemIDs in two platforms can be shared, it is still less prone to realizing the desired transferability since users/items on the two platforms also have limited overlapping situations.
+Less user and item overlapping will lead to limited transferring effects.
 Recent attempts such as PeterRec~\cite{yuan2020parameter}, lifelong Conure model~\cite{yuan2021one} and STAR~\cite{sheng2021one} fall exactly into this category.